 Details of the storm

 Hail from the storm amounted to nearly 8 inches deep in some areas.
 The storm also featured torrential rains, high wind speeds, and up to 5 recorded tornado touch-downs.

 There were few structures that escaped damage in the areas affected by this powerful and dynamic storm, including both residential and commercial structures, vehicles, municipal buildings and more.
-The estimated cost of the damages as of July, 2012 is right at $321.1 million, placing it among the most costly Colorado storms since 1984.
+The inspectiond cost of the damages as of July, 2012 is right at $321.1 million, placing it among the most costly Colorado storms since 1984.

 All at once